bbruman/sheesh-chrome-extension/README.md

 # Sheesh Price Tracker
-A small Chrome Extension to track real time price of Sheesh Token.
+Chrome Extension for Real Time Price Updates for Sheesh Token with Investment Portfolio

 ## How to Set-Up:
 - Extract Folder